Deian13/Travel-quiz/README.md

     - No errors were found when passing through the official [(Jigsaw) validator]
 - JS
     - No errors were found when passing through the official [Jshint validator]

+    ## Deployment

+This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub)

+- The site was deployed to GitHub pages.
+The steps to deploy are as follows:
+  - In the GitHub repository, navigate to the Settings tab
+  - From the source section drop-down menu, select the Master Branch
+  - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

+The live link can be found here - https://deian13.github.io/Travel-quiz/

+    ## Credits
+- Javascript code was inspired by the lessons from the Code Institute and by a variety of youtubers including "Greatstack" or "Codehal"
+- HTML and CSS code was inspired by the coding institute.
+- Favicon is from the website "favicon.io"
+- Credits to Coding Institute for the Read.me template.

+### Content

+- The text was written by myself